The 6 Best Electric Dirt Bikes

 video play icon 6 Best Electric Dirt Bikes

 This wiki has been updated 37 times since it was first published in June of 2015.
 If you're interested in gaining a reputation as the coolest parent in town, one of the electric dirt bikes on this list would be a great way to do it.
 They come in a variety of sizes and power options, and some give you the ability to restrict the top speed, so your little daredevil doesn't get too carried away.
 Of course, adult supervision is required at all times, as is protective gear.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 1. Razor MX650